RomeoLB/send-udp-bsn-cloud/README.md

 # bsn.cloud Player Remote UDP Control

-This simple HTML app to run from a desktop/laptop system which can be used to communicate with a remote Brightsign player via bsn.cloud using REST API to send a UDP message.
+This is a simple HTML app to run from a desktop/laptop system which can be used to communicate with a remote Brightsign player via bsn.cloud using REST API to send a UDP message.

 Download the index.html file on your desktop/laptop and launch it with the Chrome web browser.